Rokas97/Data-analysis-projects/SeoulBikeRent/SeoulBikeRent.md

 ```

 By using `table` function it is possible now to count all the values.
 It
-is clear now that ‘functioning day’ has only 1 value.
+is clear now that `functioning day` has only 1 value.
 It means that
 bikes are rented in Seoul any time of the year and any time of the day.
-So we can remove this variable from the data frame ‘clean_bike’.
+So I can remove this variable from the `clean_bike` data frame .

 ``` r
 table(clean_bike$functioning_day)